fawwaz-tasneem/Tic-Tac-Toe/Documentation.md

 ### 4.1 Dynamic Layout

 - **Fullscreen and Resizable:**
-  The game starts in fullscreen mode (using `sf::VideoMode::getDesktopMode()`) and is resizable.
-The UI recalculates positions on window resize events.
+  The game starts in fullscreen mode using `sf::VideoMode::getDesktopMode()` and is resizable.
+UI elements recalculate their positions on window resize events.

 - **Margins and Spacing:**
-  Generous top and bottom margins (e.g., 150 pixels) ensure that UI elements (title, current turn, timer, restart prompt) do not overlap the board.
+  Generous top and bottom margins (e.g., 150 pixels) ensure that UI elements (title, current turn, timer, restart prompt) do not overlap with the board.

 ### 4.2 UI Elements

 - **Title:**
-  Displayed at the top center (e.g., "Hex Tic Tac Toe") using a clear, large font.
+  Displayed at the top center (e.g., "Hex Tic Tac Toe") using a large, clear font.

 - **Current Turn:**
-  Shown below the title in the current player’s color:
+  Shown below the title, in the color corresponding to the current player:
-  - **AMU_RED** for player 'X'
+  - **AMU\_RED** for player `X`
-  - **AMU_GREEN** for player 'O'
+  - **AMU\_GREEN** for player `O`

 - **Timer:**
-  Displays the elapsed game time in seconds at the top-right on a semi-transparent panel.
+  Displays the elapsed game time (in seconds) at the top-right, rendered on a semi-transparent panel.

 - **Winner Text:**
-  When the game ends, an animated (pulsating) winner message is shown at the bottom using a cursive font, in the winning player's color (or white in case of a draw).
+  When the game ends, an animated (pulsating) winner message is displayed at the bottom.
+This text uses a cursive font and appears in the winning player's color (or white for a draw).

 - **Restart and Background Toggle Prompts:**
-  Prompts to reset the game (press **R**) and toggle the background color (press **B**) are displayed at the bottom.
+  Prompts (e.g., "Press R to Restart" and "Press B to Toggle Background") are displayed at the bottom.

 ### 4.3 Rendering Techniques

 - **Drop Shadows:**
-  UI text is rendered with a drop shadow effect to improve contrast over various backgrounds.
+  UI text is rendered with a drop shadow effect for improved contrast over varying backgrounds.

 - **Animations:**
-  The winner text is animated with a pulsating effect, calculated using a sine wave function:
+  The winner text pulsates using the following formula:
 $$
-  \text{scale} = 1.0 + 0.2 \times \sin\left(2\pi \times t\right)
+\text{scale} = 1.0 + 0.2 \times \sin(2\pi t)
 $$
-  where \(t\) is the elapsed time in seconds.
+where $t$ is the elapsed time in seconds.

 ---